BenJamesbabala/CLCR/README.md

 - utils.py: Some functional utilities
 - dataloaders/data_generator.py: A completely modular implementation of celiac dataset generator.
 Easilty modifiable to other datasets
 - FT_model.py: Contains attention unet model class used for finetuning.
+- FT_generator.py: Contains dataloader for finetuning with Celiac Dataset

 ### Requirements
 - python 3.6+